 Specialty Events: For the Rhetoric Students (9th-12th grades), two highlights of the year are the Autumn Ball and Prom.
 These dances are held off campus and allow the students to invite a guest to join them for a night of fellowship and dancing.

 Spirit Week: Sixth-12th grade students enjoy spirit week in October.
 The week is full of fun dress-up days that change each year.
 This year’s students will enjoy camouflage day, super hero day, decade day, tacky tourist day, and detective day.
 This is a great time for students to deviate from wearing their uniforms so most everyone participates!

 Dual-Enrollment Opportunities: As the needs of our students grow and change, we’ve been able to expand the educational opportunities for them as well!
-Students 10th-12th grade have the opportunity to take up to eight dual-enrollment classes.
+Students 10th-12th grade have the opportunity to take dual-enrollment classes.
 This allows our students to receive both high school and college credit for the same class.
 We are able to offer this with our own teachers, incorporating a Christian worldview, and receive college credits.
 Our partnering institutions are Palm Beach Atlantic, Southeastern Baptist Theological Seminary in North Carolina, and Daytona State College.